 How To Save On Your Internet Costs

-If you’re looking to save on your internet costs, the best thing you can usually, similar with TV deals, is to shop around, or find a reduced rate internet company.
+If you’re looking to save on your internet costs, the best thing you can do, similar as with TV deals, is to shop around, or use a bill negotiation company.

-- Get free or reduced rate internet: Another thing you can do if you live in certain areas is us a free 4G internet service like FreedomPop or Netzero.
+- Get reduced rate internet: Another thing you can do if you live in certain areas is us a free 4G internet service.
 Of course to do this you’d have to live in an area with good 4G coverage.
-FreedomPop will soon have a home 4G internet hub that will give you 1GB of free data to start, and then there are plans starting at $10/month after that.
-Netzero has cheap DSL available in certain areas, in addition to their free 4G offering.

 How To Save On Insurance